Forth-Standard/forth200x/meetings/2022-notes.md

 1. Pronounciations ([pronounciations #261](https://forth-standard.org/proposals/pronounciations#contribution-261))

 The committee prefers 'Have "than"', but not for <# and #>.
 Revise proposal and submit it for committee vote.
-Action: AE  Vote #26
+Vote #26 Accepted:
+10Y:0N:1A

 2. Exclude zero from the data types that are identifiers ([exclude-zero-from-the-data-types-that-are-identifiers #252](https://forth-standard.org/proposals/exclude-zero-from-the-data-types-that-are-identifiers#contribution-252))